Prior to gaining my first job as a junior web developer, I often wondered how much I could expect to earn.

 Whilst at university, during 2001-2005, I heard a lot about the average salary for a university graduate being around £18,000 a year (regardless of profession) – whether this was an accurate figure or not, it felt realistic and achievable to me.

-* I recognise that a lot of people in the UK earn much less than £14,500 a year and manage to support families and may consider this to be a very good salary, but I consider this to be a very poor salary for a university graduate.
+* I recognise that a lot of people in the UK earn much less than £14,500 a year and manage to support families and may consider this to be a very good salary, but I consider this to be a very poor salary for a university graduate junior web developer.

-When I applied for the job**, I had no idea what the salary was and when I accepted the job, I was very disheartened to learn how low the salary was to be, but I was told that it would be bumped up to around £18,000 after a 3 month trial – so I took the job.
-However, after countless months of being told a pay rise was on the way, I was finally told one day (over a year after starting) that my salary would definitely possibly increase to £16,500 the following month, provided one of the more senior members of the board agreed to that figure.
+When I applied for the job**, I had no idea what the salary was and when I accepted the job, I was very disheartened to learn how low the salary was to be, but I was told that it would be increased to around £18,000 after a 3 month trial – so I took the job.
+However, after countless months of being told a pay rise was on the way, I was finally told one day (over a year after starting) that my salary would definitely… possibly… increase to £16,500 the following month, provided, one of the more senior members of the board agreed to that figure.
 That same day, I started looking for a new job.

 ** Technically, I didn’t actually apply for the job – but that’s another story for another day.

-Note: The low salary wouldn’t have been as painful if I wasn’t spending £200 a month on petrol – but, it would always have been painful.
+Note: The low salary wouldn’t have been as painful if I wasn’t spending £200 a month on petrol.

 What a junior web developer will do for their salary